fedme/capacitor-plugin-demo/README.md

 Demo Capacitor app with an Android and a iOS demo plugin.

 Folder structure:
-- `src` contains the webapp.
+- `src` contains the webapp consisting of a single page (*Home.tsx*).
-- `android` contains the Android project.
+- `android` contains the Android project and the native Capacitor plugin *OneTrustPlugin.java*.
-- `ios` contains the iOS project.
+- `ios` contains the iOS project and the native Capacitor plugin *OneTrustPlugin.swift*.

 ## Commands